 Some people believe that MSG is added to foods because of its addictive properties.

 Do an internet search under “Is MSG addictive?” and you will see what I mean.

 At any rate, if you are interested in removing MSG from your kids’ diets, you will need to learn to identify it on food labels.
 Unfortunately, it’s not so straight forward.
 Even though the FDA requires a manufacturer to state “Contains MSG” on the package, food manufacturers figure out ways to avoid putting it on the label.

-The reason why is because it’s not actually the sodium part of MSG that is bad.
+The reason is because it’s not actually the sodium part of MSG that is bad.
 It’s the glutamate part.

-Also watch out for the chemicals “disodium inosinate” and “disodium guanylate,” because these are almost always associated with MSG.
+Also watch out for the chemicals “disodium inosinate” and “disodium guanylate,” because these are always associated with MSG.
 Other ingredients that contain glutamate are hydrolyzed vegetable protein, autolyzed yeast, hydrolyzed yeast, yeast extract, soy extracts, and protein isolate.